dlrethan/Super-Awesome-ReadMe-Gen/Develop/Produced-ReadMEREADME.md

   ## Installation
-  You need to run the following command to install dependencies: Inquirer as well as make sure to run npm install
+  You need to run the following command to install dependencies: Inquirer and npm install

   ## Usage

-  This application was made for This project was created to test the functionality of my readme generator
+  This application was made for This project was created to make it easier to create readmes!

   ## License

   The protected license for this project is MIT

   ## Tests

-  You need to run the following command to run tests: node index.js within the terminal
+  You need to run the following command to run tests: node index.js

   ## Questions